Annalisa Buffa: Contributions

 Buffa's research deals with a wide range of topics in PDEs and numerical analysis: "isogeometric analysis, fully compatible discretization of PDEs, linear and non linear elasticity, contact mechanics, integral equations on non-smooth manifolds, functional theory for Maxwell equations in non-smooth domains, finite element techniques for Maxwell equations, non-conforming domain decomposition methods, asymptotic analysis, stabilization techniques for finite element discretizations."

 Recognition

-Buffa was awarded in 2007 the Bartolozzi Prize and in 2015 the Collatz Prize "for her spectacular use of deep and sophisticated mathematical concepts to obtain outstanding contributions to the development of computer simulations in science and industry" (Laudatio).
+In 2007 Buffa was awarded the Bartolozzi Prize.
+In 2015 she was awarded the Collatz Prize "for her spectacular use of deep and sophisticated mathematical concepts to obtain outstanding contributions to the development of computer simulations in science and industry" (Laudatio).
 In 2014, she was an Invited Speaker at the International Congress of Mathematicians in Seoul with talk Spline differential forms.
 In 2008, she received an ERC Starting Grant and in 2016 an ERC Advanced Grant.
 She became a member of the Academia Europaea in 2016.